microprediction/timemachines/README.md

 ![](https://i.imgur.com/elu5muO.png)

-A skater function *f* takes a vector *y*, where the quantity to be predicted is y[0] and there may be other, simultaneously observed variables y[1:] whose lags may be helpful in predicting y[0].
+A skater function *f* takes a vector *y*, where the quantity to be predicted is y[0] and there may be other, simultaneously observed variables y[1:] deemed helpful in predicting y[0].
 The function also takes a quantity *a* which is a vector of numbers known k-steps in advance.

       x, w, s = f(   y:Union[float,[float]],               # Contemporaneously observerd data,
                                                          # ... including exogenous variables in y[1:], if any.